 In this section, we introduce the basics of working at the Linux command line.
-Please note that this Linux tutorial is obviously not comprehensive and cannot replace the extensive amount of documentation available online or elsewhere.
-The goal is to get you comfortable with commands required to complete the lab assignments.
+Our goal is to get you comfortable with commands required to complete the programming assignments.
 Before trying the commands listed in this section, you will need to get access to the ECE computing resources as described in the previous section.

 The shell is the original Linux user interface which is a text-based command-line interpreter.
 The default shell on the ecelinux machines is Bash.
-While there are other shells such as sh, csh, and tcsh, for this course we will always be assuming you are using Bash.
+While there are other shells such as sh, csh, and tcsh, for this course we will always assume you are using Bash.
 As mentioned above, we use the % character to indicate commands that should be entered at the Linux command line, but you should not include the actual % character when typing in the commands on your own.
-To make it easier to cut-and-paste commands from this tutorial document onto the command line, you can tell Bash to ignore the '%' character using the following command:
+To make it easier to cut-and-paste commands from this tutorial document onto the command line, you can tell Bash to ignore the % character using the following command: